-Treatment guidelines recommend that people who have HIV, or are at risk for contracting HIV, limit their alcohol intake to moderate amounts.
-Talk with your doctor about how much alcohol may be safe for you to drink while taking Descovy.
+Treatment guidelines recommend that people who have HIV, or are at risk of contracting HIV, limit their alcohol intake to moderate amounts.
+If you drink alcohol, talk with your doctor about how much, if any, may be safe for you to drink while taking Descovy.

 Pregnancy and breastfeeding while taking Descovy

 It isn’t known if Descovy is safe to take during pregnancy.
-Animal trials didn’t show any negative effects caused by Descovy use during pregnancy.
-But animal trials don’t always predict what will happen in humans.
+Animal trials didn’t show any negative effects caused by taking Descovy during pregnancy.
+However, animal trials don’t always predict what will happen in humans.